francoposa/francoposa.io/content/resources/dev-setup/python-setup-fedora-linux.md

 ## Conclusion
-With Pyenv configured and the standard C development libraries and tooling installed, we now have the ability to compile from source & install any available CPython version*.
+With Pyenv configured and the standard C development libraries and tooling installed, we now have the ability to compile from source & install any available CPython version.
 The versions are completely independent, scoped to our home directory, and can be switched between easily.

 With the addition of Virtualenvwrapper hooked up as a Pyenv plugin,